Drjonees/MeanPeriod3/README.md

 * Durability
     The durability property ensures that once a transaction has been committed, it will remain so, even in the event of power loss, crashes, or errors.

-NoSQL databases uses the BASE consistency mode:
+NoSQL databases uses the BASE consistency model:

 * Basic Availability
     The database guarantee availability